-26. Assets classified as held for sale
+27. Assets classified as held for sale

-Part of the inventory of the Group is presented as an asset held for sale following the Board's commitment to sell part of the undeveloped Googong inventory.
-Efforts to sell the Googong inventory had commenced prior to 31 December 2011 and a sale was completed on 17 January 2012 (refer to subsequent events, note 33).
+During 2011 part of the inventory of the Group was presented as an asset held for sale following the Board's commitment to sell part of the undeveloped Googong inventory.
+The sale of inventory was completed on 17 January 2012.